The Best of Charleston, SC

-Whether you are planning a vacation for the first time, or are an experienced Charleston native looking to rediscover some old faves, I am so glad you get to see the best of my favorite city in South Carolina on your next trip to this East Coast historical city.
-Charleston is a beautiful historic town so there is tons to do from sight-seeing, learning the deep and often tragic history, tasting mind-blowing food, the most relaxed beaches, beautiful parks and scenery, and on and on.
+Whether you are planning a vacation for the first time, or are an experienced Charleston native looking to rediscover some new favorites, I am so glad you get to see the best of my favorite city in South Carolina on your next trip to this East Coast historical city.
+Charleston is a beautiful historic town with tons to do from sight-seeing, learning the deep and often tragic history, tasting mind-blowing food, relaxing on lazy beaches, perusing the beautiful parks and scenery, and on and on.

 Tips Before You Go